SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 I have one-year internship in EVCARD, the biggest carsharing program in China, as a data science to help support station placement and vehicle relocation.
 I have published several papers related to carsharing based on the data from EVCARD.
 I am now interested in comparing different shared mobility systems across the U.S., and the emerging shared micromobility like e-scooters.
-I am working with a team from Maryland Robotics Center to integrate the e-scooter into Vissim based on social force models.

 ### Dynamic spatiotemporal network
 My Ph.D. career mainly focuses on the implement of network theory into human mobility.
 My current research efforts include three folds.